 Make a pan or two of cornbread.
 Two feeds about 8-10 people as a side dish.
-I use the packaged cornbread mix.
-For two packages you'll need 1 1/3 cups of milk and 2eggs.
 You can make it way ahead of time and freeze it for later.

 Crumble up the cornbread and add a few slices of toast.
 The bread will soften and complement the texture of the cornbread.
 Chop a whole onion then about the same amount of celery.
 Add salt and pepper then a couple of tablespoons of either poultry seasoning or sage.
 Start adding chicken broth and stir it all up.
 Taste.
 Add whatever it needs.
 Taste.

 My step-mother had a best friend whose family we always shared Thanksiving with.
 Lois claimed she couldn't make dressing without Martha to help her taste her way through the process.
 And considering that Lois was actually a horrible cook and dressing was about the only thing she made well, I was always grateful for Martha's help.
 This taught me how much fun communal cooking can be.
 It always helps to have a second opinion from somebody you feel free to ignore if you choose.
 I've tried to do this with my daughters with mixed success.
 They have trouble tasting dressing before it's cooked--even though everything in the dressing is fully cooked already.
 I find this a bit odd since they have absolutely no qualms about cookie dough which we all know is full of salmonella-ladened raw eggs.